bassettb/SugarPiDisplay/README.md

 - Shows latest glucose value, trend arrow, minutes since last reading
 - Parts can be purchased for under $50
 - Step-by-step instructions for setting up the Raspberry Pi.
-- Easy web interface for configuring your Dexcom or Nightscout access.
+- Easy web interface for configuring access to your Dexcom or Nightscout data.

 Recommended Setup